TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 23/1 Chronicles 23.25.md

 ---

-For David said, Jehovah, the God of Israel, hath given rest unto his people; and he dwelleth in Jerusalem for ever:
+For David said, "Yahweh, the God of Israel, has given rest to his people; and he dwells in Jerusalem forever.